Everything You Always Wanted to Know About Grouping

 {/foreach}

-Within a single {foreach} loop, you can create multiple inner {iterateWhile} loops and even nest them.
-This could be used, for example, to group subcategories.
+Within a single loop, we can create multiple inner loops and even nest them.
+This way you can group on multiple levels at once — for example, subcategories under categories.

 {foreach $items as $item}